willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * How do you define love?
 * Foraging ahead with Alan Bergo
 * The power of [community](https://www.wikiwand.com/en/Community)
+* [Monstera deliciosa](https://www.wikiwand.com/en/Monstera_deliciosa): cultivated for its edible fruit which tastes like a combination of banana and pineapple.

 ## Basics 2